s-fereidooni/s-fereidooni.github.io/index.md

 - Dr. Rose Yu Spatiotemporal Machine Learning Lab, University of California San Diego
 - Working with Abiomed and the University of California San Diego to research the forecasting of Mean Arterial Pressure using Deep Neural Networks (DNN) in smart weaning.
+- Experimenting with the use of Deep Q-Networks in medical decision making.
 - Responsible for developing a recommendation system to aid nurses and doctors in determining the prognosis of a patient and deciding the next steps of medical action.
 - _Leveraged Knowledge: Python, PyTorch, Jupyter Notebook_